icopy-site/awesome/docs/awesome/awesome-algorand.md

 - [Algorand Efficiency](https://www.youtube.com/watch?v=e8s8Ui8vDaY) - Understanding Algorand's working principles and its efficiency.
 - [Introduction to AVM and Applications](https://www.youtube.com/watch?v=fTAPLiPcj28) - Introduction to the Algorand Virtual Machine architecture and Algorand Smart Contracts (aka Applications).

+### General courses

+> Please note these are intended for absolute beginners interested in foundational knowledge relatable to all blockchain systems.
+Building a theoretical understanding of the domain of Blockchain protocols is an important prerequisite that can significantly amplify your learning about Algorand technology.

+- [Foundations of Blockchains](https://www.youtube.com/watch?v=KNJGPI0fuFA&list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA) - A video course by Tim Roughgarden a Professor of Computer Science at Columbia University highlighting the fundamental principles, concepts and properties of Blockchain protocols.

 ### Tutorials

 - [Lending pool using Reach](https://developer.algorand.org/tutorials/building-a-lending-pool-using-reach/) - Tutorial on how to build a lending pool using the Reach language.